Jbarget/cv-amp-json/README.md

 ## CV AMP

-Generate your mobile-first Google AMP compliant CV using just a json file...
+Generate your mobile-first Google AMP compliant CV using just a JSON file...

+Getting Started

 1. Clone the repo: `git clone`
 1. Move into the cv-amp directory: `cd cv-amp`